watsona4/scipy2016/SciPy2016TripReport.md

 (Eric Jones, CEO, Enthought)

-- Companies use sets of COTS software to perform tasks
-- Not interested in software, but want something to make lives easier
-- Dont break the code!
-- Desired approach w/o UI: replace physics engine with Python, then you can build all kinds of things around the kernel
+Commercial customers use many types of commercial off-the-shelf (COST) software to perform their work, and they are interested in reducing costs and makin their employees' lobs easier, but they don't care about software; they want modern tools, but they don't want to break their current processes that work.
+The presenter discussed his company's approach to addressing the concerns of his commercial customers.
+He outlined two approaches depending on the tool he was replacing or augmenting.

-- If you have a UI:
+If the tool does not have a graphical interface, his approach is
-  - Lucky if its written in C++, but probably Java or C\#
-  - Write scripts that use data models under the hood
-  - Provide menu options calling scripts
-  - Data exchage through files
-  - Not a great solution, memory/speed can suffer
-  - Can also provide user embedded Python shell
-- Canopy is designed to provide toolkit to do this
-- Canopy Geo is a proprietary tool written for a specific customer, but the geophysicsl part can be stripped out and replaced by anything
-- Can deal with large amounts of data efficiently (&gt;1 TB) datasets
+simple: replace the physics engine with Python, then one can build all kinds of things around the kernel.
+These things can be scripted input, graphical interfaces, web interfaces, etc. If the tool does have a graphical interface, there are several levels of options.
+The first involves modifying the tool to read and write the data models that are used under the hood, then writing external Python scripts that modify these files and can be called through menu options.
+The second approach involves accessing the internal data models directly through Python, which can be more difficult but is often more performant as well.

+Enthought provides the tools to do this in the Canopy project.
+Specifically, the CanopyGeo product, which was developed for a geophysical customer.
+The geophyics solver in CanopyGeo can easily be stripped out and replaced by another physics solver while keeping the outside system intact.
+This allows a high-performace system to be constucted that can handle large amounts of data efficiently (datasets in CanopyGeo can be &gt;1 TB).

 ### Out with the Old and in with the New: Embedding Python in Old Fortran HPC Code \[HPC\]